LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 ### Using Git

 One of the main barriers to getting started with Git is the language.
-Although some of the language used in git is fairly self-explanatory, other terms are not so clear.
+Although some of the language used in Git is fairly self-explanatory, other terms are not so clear.
 The best way to get to learn the language - which consists of a number of verbs such as `add`, `commit` and `push` (preceded by the word 'git') - is by using it, which is what we will be doing during this lesson.
 These commands will be explained as we proceed from setting up a new version-controlled project to publishing